lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 My ECCO metadata presented particular challenges.
 I had access to MARC records, which stands for MAchine Readable Catalogue.
 At several points, I read this data with my feeble non-machine eyes in order to guide my data processing.
 Using MarcEdit, I converted these MARC records to csv files which could, on OpenRefine, be read, manipulated, and merged like my other corpora.
-Since I was not able to simply convert “all the MARC headings that exist” using MarcEdit, I used a guide to standard MARC headings to pull out every heading that exists, to see which of these ECCO had used to encode data.
+Since I was not able to simply convert “all the MARC headings that exist” using MarcEdit, I used all numbers 1 to 999 and [will] delete empty columns.

+ECCO encodes much of its data in “unassigned” columns, rather than the standardized LOC categories.